The 5 Cs of Credit is a method to determine the creditworthiness of borrowers

 With 5 characteristics – Character, Capacity, Capital, Collateral, Conditions – the worthiness and the potential risk of credit is approximated

-The 5 Cs of credit framework is one that is used to estimate the potential risk of a credit to a certain borrower.
-The 5 Cs of credit concept does not have to be applied very often in consulting interviews in its pure play form.
-Even if it is not one of the "must have" skills, it is still worth looking at this concept.
+The 5 Cs of the credit framework are used to estimate the potential risk of a credit to a certain borrower.
+The 5 Cs of credit concept does not have to be applied very often in consulting interviews in its pure-play form.
+Even if it is not one of the "must-have" skills, it is still worth looking at this concept.
 Especially if you are from a finance background or if you're applying at a consultancy with a strong financial services focus.

 We will now go over these 5 factors in more detail – while you probably won’t need to learn all the factors by heart, knowing just the names of the 5 factors is probably the 80/20 way to go here.

 Character is a subjective judgment about the potential borrower.
 Factors that are taken into account can include:

 - References and background

 Capacity might objectively be the most important factor because it refers to the ability of a potential borrower to pay the loan back.

 - Revenue and expenses